Germany's Baerbock warns China over Russia support – DW – 12/02/2024

 Germany's Baerbock warns China over Russia supportDecember 2, 2024

-German Foreign Minister Annalena Baerbock said that Russian President Vladimir Putin is dragging Asia into the country's war with Ukraine during her visit to China on Monday.
+During a visit to China on Monday, German Foreign Minister Annalena Baerbock warned that Russian President Vladimir Putin was pulling Asia into the war with Ukraine.

 Baerbock met with her Chinese counterpart Wang Yi in Beijing, where she discussed allegations that China is supplying drones or drone components to support Moscow's war.